There may not be a lot of secluded paradises left in Thailand, but Koh Lipe is definitely one of them.

 Located in the very south of Thailand in the Andaman Sea, Koh Lipe is one of 51 islands within Tarutao National Marine Park, and one of the only inhabited islands in the park.

 At only 3.5km by 2.5km, Koh Lipe is positively tiny, but what it lacks in size it definitely makes up in beauty.
-Koh Lipe is known as the Maldives of Thailand, and with its chalky white sand and light turquoise water, you can certainly see why.
+Koh Lipe is known as the Maldives of Thailand, and with its chalky white sand beaches and light turquoise water, you can certainly see why.

 There are three beaches on Koh Lipe: Sunset Beach (pramong beach), Sunrise Beach, and Pattaya beach.
 Sunset beach is the quietest and most remote, Sunrise Beach is arguably the most beautiful and has a peaceful vibe, and Pattaya is generally quiet by day but really comes alive at night.
 All of them are drop-dead gorgeous.